 - Use a soft cloth to wash your skin.
 Harsher bath clothes can irritate your skin.

 - Use unscented moisturizers to reduce the dryness of your skin throughout the day.
-That can restore the moisture of the skin.

 Changing the Humidity of Home

 It is necessary to use air humidifiers and fumigation when the air in the house is dry.
 For instance, heating and air conditioning can remove moisture from the air, and dry air can cause dryness and itching in your sensitive skin.
 Therefore, maintaining the house’s internal humidity between 45 to 60% can help older adults take care of their skin and reduce dryness.
 You can also measure the air’s humidity with a hydrometer, which you can purchase at home appliance stores.

 Wearing Gloves as a Protection

 Seniors pursue outdoor activities like gardening and hiking passionately, and that is highly recommendable, but they can expose the skin to multiple chemicals and sunlight directly.
 So it is necessary to use proper gloves when doing housework or gardening.

 Our bodies absorb vitamin D from the sun.
 However, excessive exposure to sunlight is dangerous for our health.
 It is necessary to use sunscreen daily and make sure it is dermatologist-approved.
 By not using sunscreen, wrinkles, age spots, and blemishes caused by skin discoloration may become more severe.

 Using sunscreen also reduces the risk of skin cancer.